-During the period of the Amoraim, the Rabbis of the 3rd-5th centuries, the Sages crystallized a number of basic principles that more clearly defined the scope and authority of their legislative activity.
-For purposes of our discussion there are two relevant categories of "uprooting a Biblical law" ($\varpi \rho \eta \epsilon \gamma$):
+During the period of the Amoraim, the Rabbis of the third through fifth centuries, the Sages crystallized a number of basic principles that more clearly defined the scope and authority of their legislative activity.
+For purposes of our discussion there are two relevant categories of "uprooting a Biblical law" (עקירה):

-• σαγ, κτυ χα - "Sit and don't do."
+(A) שב ואל תעשה - "Sit and don't do."
 This principle was largely used to refrain from the communal performance of a mitzvah due to changed circumstances and a countervailing Torah precept.
-Hence, in order to protect against the violation of carrying from the private to the public domain on Shabbat, the Rabbis prohibited the following activities on Shabbat: the blowing of Shofar, shaking of the Lulav, and reading of the Megillah of Esther.
-140 In addition, the rabbis said that it was no longer necessary to place a blue thread ($\kappa\phi$,) on the four corners of one's garments.
-Consequently, talitot for the past eighteen hundred years have customarily had white threads only.
-The reason for this social legislation is unclear, but seems to have arisen at a time when the Romans made it illegal or prohibitively expensive to acquire the blue die.
-It led to both hardship in fulfilling a mitzvah and encouraged the sale of counterfeit dies.
-The Rabbis ability to override a clear Torah command, recited in the daily recitation of the Shema, demonstrates once again the Rabbis' authority to alter how a Torah law is implemented in response to changing conditions.
+Hence, in order to protect against the violation of carrying from the private to the public domain on Shabbat, the Rabbis prohibited the following activities on Shabbat: the blowing of shofar, shaking of the lulav, and reading of the Megillah of Esther.140 In addition, the Rabbis said that it was no longer necessary to